What are HTTP Status Codes?

 HTTP 404 Not Found

-Means that the site (URL) or the page you are trying to reach has not been found or does not exit.
+Means that the site (URL) or the page you are trying to reach has not been found or does not exist.
 This may occur when you mistype the URL.
 Confirm URL or domain before proceeding.
 One common reason for this could be the site is down.
 Search engines try to access it later.

 HTTP 405 Method not allowed

 The server has accepted the HTTP method of the web request but rejected that particular method.
-As a result, the visitors cannot access the webpage.
+As a result, visitors cannot access the webpage.

 HTTP 406 Not acceptable

 The browser sent the request successfully but the server did not understand the request.

 The browser did not accept the request since the proxy server that should access the resource did not authenticate the provided credentials

 The server failed to generate the request by the server within the server waiting time.